chriscave/cave-plots/README.md

 When an interaction has one input then the axis of the plot is the input on the x-axis and the output on the y-axis.

-When an interaction has two inputs then the axes of the plot are both inputs and then the contour lines represent the output of the interaction
+When an interaction has two inputs then the axes of the plot are both inputs and then the contour lines represent the output of the interaction.

-The purpose of this package is to return a figure that contains every plot of an interaction in a Feyn Graph.
+The purpose of this package is to return a figure that contains every plot of each interaction in a Feyn Graph.

 ##Use
 The following demonstrates how to use the package in a full workflow with the QLattice.
 We use the California housing dataset as an example.